-The Geohydrology Section of the Kansas Geological Survey (KGS) invites applications for up to FOUR KGS Applied Geohydrology Summer Research Assistantship positions for the summer of 2008.
+The Geohydrology Section of the Kansas Geological Survey (KGS) invites applications for up to THREE KGS Applied Geohydrology Summer Research Assistantship positions for the summer of 2012.
 The positions are available for graduate students and upper-level undergraduates with an interest in learning more about recent developments in hydrogeological field methods.
 Positions are open to students at any university.
-This will be the ninth year for the program, positions in previous summers have been held by students from Appalachian State, Colorado School of Mines, Montana Tech, Northern Iowa University, Oberlin College, Southern Illinois University, University of Colorado, University of Göttingen, University of Kansas, University of Minnesota at Duluth, University of Mississippi, University of Pittsburg, University of Tübingen, and University of Wisconsin-Madison.
-All past participants have co-authored articles or presentations based on the summer work.
+This will be the eleventh year for the program.
+Positions in previous summers have been held by students from Appalachian State, Colorado School of Mines, Free University of Brussels, Montana Tech, Northern Iowa University, Oberlin College, Pomona College, Southern Illinois University, SUNY Cortland, University of Colorado, University of Göttingen, University of Illinois, University of Kansas, University of Minnesota at Duluth, University of Mississippi, University of Pittsburg, University of Rhode Island, University of Tübingen, and University of Wisconsin--Madison.
+Most past participants have co-authored articles or presentations based on the summer work.

 Position: KGS Applied Geohydrology Summer Research Assistantships

-Application Deadline: First consideration given to application material received by March 3, 2008.
-NOTE: The initial review date when we will begin reviewing applications has been extended from February 24, 2008, to March 3, 2008.
+Application Deadline: First consideration given to application material received by February 24, 2012.

 Position requirement: